 At Risk Cultural Heritage

-Overlooking Portland Harbour, England, is Sandsfoot castle and its at risk of collapse thanks to coastal erosion.
+Overlooking Portland Harbour, England, is the at risk cultural heritage site of Sandsfoot castle.
+Unfortunately, it’s at risk of collapse thanks to coastal erosion.
 What can drone photogrammetry do to help mitigate the risk?

 Dating from the reign of Henry VIII and completed in 1541 its creation was triggered by Henry’s decision to split with the Catholic church.
 Thanks to family connections to Charles V the Pope took things personally and formed an alliance intended on invasion.
 Henry responded by building a series of defensive castles along the south coast, of which Sandsfoot was one.